jdevries3133/nvim_config/README.md

 ## Forking

 Are you thinking of forking this config?
-See ./FORKING.md for a guide!
+Check out [the forking guide!](./FORKING.md)

 ## Background